© 2021 Matt Thomas

 5. Test the solution

-6. Consider changes
+6. Consider possible changes

 Gather Requirements